Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 Set exact prices where you're willing to trade your assets:
 - **"I'll sell my 1 BTC at exactly $200,000"** - Guaranteed execution
 - **"I want to buy SOL at exactly $100"** - No slippage, no timing required
-- **Strategic Positioning** - Earn fees while waiting for target prices
+- **Strategic Positioning** - Governance may enable trading fees in the future; currently 0%

 ### 🏦 **Institutional Fixed-Rate Trading** → [**Full Guide**](docs/usecases/INSTITUTIONAL_FIXED_RATE_TRADING.md)
 Enterprise-grade trading infrastructure with guaranteed rates: